 After more than two decades on the federal bench for the United States District Court for the Western District of Louisiana in Lafayette, Judge “Dicky” Haik retired and returned to private practice focusing on mediation services and court appointed special master work.
 He has mediated over 150 cases since joining the panel.
-Judge Haik serves as a neutral in the formal mediation program by appointment from the 14th Judicial District Court Judges for the State of Louisiana, as well as the Orleans Civil District Court and 29th Judicial District Court.
+Judge Haik serves as a neutral in the formal hurricane mediation program by appointment from the 14th Judicial District Court Judges for the State of Louisiana, as well as the Orleans Civil District Court and 29th Judicial District Court.

 Haik was 34 years old when elected in 1984 as a state court judge for the 16th Judicial District, which includes Iberia, St. Martin and St. Mary Parishes.
 Six years later, in 1991, Judge Haik joined the federal court after being nominated by President George H.W.
 Bush.
 He was the chief judge of the court from 2002 to 2009.
 He assumed senior status on March 6, 2015, and retired on January 15, 2016.
 Judge Haik is Of Counsel with Morrow, Morrow, Ryan, Bassett & Haik, where he has the pleasure of practicing law with his son.

 Having served over thirty (30) years on the bench, Haik is uniquely qualified to serve as a mediator in all matters.
 He’s knowledgeable of the law and understanding of human nature, which makes him a very effective neutral.
 In his mediation work, he employs his judicial expertise to help parties achieve settlements in complex cases requiring delicate negotiation or in matters where settlement seems unlikely.